julzaza/wildwitchherbs/_posts/2026-01-16-herbs-for-women-in-their-thirties.md

 **Modern Use:** Supports ovulation, hormone balance, and eases PMS.
 Taken as tincture, capsule, or tea.

+When fertility is the goal, witches and herbalists often turn to this powerful herb.

+Chasteberry earned its place among the **[Top 9 Fertility Herbs in Witchcraft](/top-fertility-herbs-witchcraft/)** for its ability to prepare the body for conception.

 ---

 ### **Maca (Lepidium meyenii)**